MAKE+ has an extensive range of product development and evaluation facilities including:

 - Collaborating with the Justice Institute of British Columbia

-Centre for Rehabilitation Engineering and Technology that Enables (CREATE) is located in the Centre for Applied Research and Innovation.
+CREATE is located in the Centre for Applied Research and Innovation.

 The Tong Louie Living Lab (TLLL) was developed with the generous support of an endowment from Dr. Tong Louie.
 The TLLL was developed as a collaboration between SFU and BCIT with a mission to enhance independent living and quality of life among older adults through person-environment fit and the development and evaluation of environmental and technological innovations.